How to Stop Rocking Your Baby to Sleep

 What had once been an effective way to put him to sleep was quickly becoming a problem.
 Here’s why:

-We all have sleeping aids, some of them as common as sleeping in a dark room or hearing white noise.
-But my baby’s sleeping aids—rocking in particular—were not always sustainable.
+We all rely on sleep aids, some of them as common as sleeping in a dark room or hearing white noise.
+But my baby’s sleep aids—rocking in particular—were not always sustainable.
 While I could keep white noise and darkening curtains all night with no problem, there was no way I could rock him for hours on end.

 They also prevented him from falling asleep on his own.
 He wasn’t able to practice self-soothing techniques like rocking his head side to side or sucking his thumb.
 Because I did all the work for him, he had few opportunities to develop these abilities.

-Pacifiers, nursing to sleep—these are other examples of sleeping aids that aren’t sustainable.
+Pacifiers, nursing to sleep—these are other examples of sleep aids that aren’t sustainable.

 My baby also didn’t know how to fall back to sleep when he woke up in the middle of the night.
-Each wake up meant my husband or I would have to wake up and rock him back to sleep instead of hoping he’d settle himself.
+Each wake-up meant my husband or I would have to get up and rock him back to sleep instead of hoping he’d settle himself.

-And his light sleeping meant he was waking up every hour or two.
-The wake ups were so frequent that I never reached deep sleep—even though I’d clock in enough hours of sleep, my body didn’t feel rested.
+His light sleeping meant he was waking up every hour or two.
+The wake-ups were so frequent that I never reached deep sleep—even though I’d clock in enough hours of sleep, my body didn’t feel rested.

 While my arms got a break from bouncing on a yoga ball, my knees took a hit.
 My baby required at least 10 minutes of ball bouncing per sleep session.
-Since nap time still happened three times a day with night waking about three times a night, that added up to six times of bouncing minimum.
+Since nap time still happened three times a day with nighttime wake-ups about three times a night, that added up to six times of bouncing minimum.

 How to stop rocking your baby to sleep